SEESolutions-it/DpdlEngine/README.md

 * **XML** with XPath parser
 * **JSON**
 * **Fast Prototyping**
+* Tools for converting Dpdl scripts to Java and C/C++ code

 ### Access to the complete JRE Java platform API and external java libraries